mixxxdj/manual/README.md

 * Temporarily disable the *For documentation writers* toctree from TOC in `/index.rst`
 * Update the release and version tags in `/conf.py`
 * [Tag] the repository with the version number, and [create a new release].
-* Run `make html` to produce html output ready for upload to http://mixxx.org/manual/latest/
+* Run `fab html` to produce html output ready for upload to http://mixxx.org/manual/latest/
 * Check the output compiles correctly and does not produce any warnings
 * Add translated html output for all available languages, see [i18n]
-* Run `make latexpdf` to produce pdf output for distribution
+* Run `fab pdf` to produce PDF output for distribution
-* Run `make latexpdf` again, or the TOC is missing from the resulting pdf

 ## Resources